symfony/symfony-docs/cookbook/session/limit_metadata_writes.rst

 .. index::
     single: Limit Metadata Writes; Session

-Limit session metadata writes
+Limit Session Metadata Writes
 =============================

 .. versionadded:: 2.4
     The ability to limit session metadata writes was added in Symfony 2.4.

-The default behaviour of PHP session is to persist the session regardless of whether the session data has changed or not.
-In Symfony, each time the session is accessed metadata is recorded (session created/last used) which can be used to determine session age and idle time.
+The default behavior of PHP session is to persist the session regardless of whether the session data has changed or not.
+In Symfony, each time the session is accessed, metadata is recorded (session created/last used) which can be used to determine session age and idle time.

 If for performance reasons you wish to limit the frequency at which the session